 If you are applying to any competitive schools or programs, SAT Subject Tests may be required for admission.
 These tests provide an opportunity to strengthen your application by highlighting your talents in a particular area of interest.
 If you are an excellent student of biology, for example, a strong SAT Subject Test score in biology could enhance your application to a pre-med program.
-Sometimes, colleges use high scores on SAT Subject Tests to determine if you can place out of introductory courses and move into classes that are more appropriate for your level and interests.
+Sometimes, colleges use high scores on SAT Subject Tests to determine whether you can place out of introductory courses and move into classes that are more appropriate for your level and interests.

 High scores on SAT Subject Tests can offset low scores on the SAT or ACT.
 This is especially true for English as a Second Language or international students.
 If English is not your best language, you may become a more competitive applicant by achieving high scores on math, science, or other language tests.
 Bilingual or multilingual students should consider taking language tests to highlight their mastery of multiple languages.

 How many schools require submission of SAT Subject Test scores?

 Approximately 180 schools require or strongly suggest that applicants submit SAT Subject Test scores.
 Check the admissions criteria for schools and specific university programs to which you plan to apply.
 Some colleges require scores from at least two SAT Subject Tests and may or may not specify which ones to take.